qlexisp/qlexisp/README.md

 Here are some projects I've been working on:

 [CountryApp](https://github.com/qlexisp/CountryApp) 🚀 (80% complete)
-<small>A project focused on displaying information about different countries.
-(HTML, Tailwind, Javascript)</small>
+A project focused on displaying information about different countries.

+_Technologies used: HTML, Tailwind, Javascript_

 [MovieApp](https://github.com/qlexisp/MovieApp) 🎬 (30% complete)
-<small>A movie application I'm developing using the TMDB API.
-(HTML, Tailwind, React)</small>
+A movie application I'm developing using the TMDB API.

+_Technologies used: HTML, Tailwind, React_